-The UK went into lockdown late spring 2020, and I was stunned by my suddenly-empty skies.
-It felt wonderful, like returning to a halcyon pre-jet age world.
+The UK went into lockdown late spring 2020 and, like many people, I was stunned by the peaceful skies.
+(Shouldn't there be a verb, something like revelated?
+'To receive a revelation') It felt wonderful, like returning to a halcyon pre-jet age world.
+Transporting, please forgive the pun.
 Don't get me wrong - I love attending airshows with buddies, and generally if we apes can push the limits of technology further, I think we should do it.

 Behold the quiet skies